ethinethin/DDO-1/assembler/MANUAL.md

             JMP     0               ; jump to page 0, memory location 0 (valid on all pages) JMP     2048            ; jump to page 1, memory location 0 (only valid on page 1)

-If an instruction on the last word of a page is executed, execution will continue on the next page.
-Subroutines should not span two pages, or the return address will be inaccessible.
+If an instruction on the last word of a page is executed, execution will continue onto the next page.
+Subroutines should not span two pages, or the return address will be inaccessible without purposefully used indirection (i.e. storing word 0 of the subroutine in a location on the next page).
+To avoid this issue, and if memory allows, it is a good practice to pad to the end of the current page and start the subroutine on a new page.

+    ; somewhere late on page 1
+            CLA CLL
+            TAD     var1            ; load value into AC JMS     (nega_loc)      ; indirectly call the make_nega subroutine
+            HLT
+    var1,           0
+    nega_loc,       make_nega
+            PPD                     ; pad to page 2
+    ; page 2
+    make_nega,      0               ; subroutine to multiply AC by -1
+            CMA IAC                 ; complement and add 1 JMP     (make_nega)     ; return to caller

 Lastly, memory locations 16 through 31 of page 0 are the auto-increment registers.
 If indirection is used with one of these memory locations, the value contained within is incremented before the operation.